 The capital city of Nepal, Kathmandu has several day hiking route.
 Lakuri Bhanjyang is the best wonderful hiking tour destination.
 You can see 160 degree view of Kathmandu valley and great panoramic view of the Himalayan ranges.
 Hence, Lakuri Bhanjyang day hike can start from different point.

-Similarly, Lakuri Bhanjyng trekking trail is less crowded and more scenic.
+Similarly, Lakuri Bhanjyang trekking trail is less crowded and more scenic.
 Enjoy country side, beautiful villages, terrace farmlands and experience rural life during Lakuri Bhanjyang day hiking.
 Lakuri Bhanjyang is a hill station to the south-east corner of the Kathmandu valley, and lies in eastern side of Lalitpur.

 Besides, Lakuri Bhanjyang is also famous for a picnic spot.
-Lakuri Bhanjyng is popular for day hike in Kathmandu.
+Lakuri Bhanjyang is popular for day hike in Kathmandu.
 It is also possible to extend 2 to 3 days trekking if you want to explore more.
 So, Lakuri Bhanjyang hiking trek is possible throughout the year but monsoon is not good time.
 This day hiking tour is suitable for all hikers.

 Lakuri Bhanjyang hiking tour is popular among both international and domestic hikers .
 The small hill top near Kathmandu propounds the splendid view of Kathmandu valley along with the wonderful views of the Himalayas.
 Spend an hour at Lakuri Bhanjyang exploring the beauty of the hill while taking the snack break.
 The following trail is descending down to Lama-tar for 2 hours, and drive back to Kathmandu.